-Father Lucjan Pawlik, MIC, was born on December 21, 1913, in the village of Wólka Wiśniewska, in the Podlasie region of Belarus, where he also obtained his primary education.
+Father Lucjan Pawlik, MIC, was born on December 21, 1913, in the village of Wólka Wiśniewska, in the Podlasie region of Poland, where he also obtained his primary education.
 He was admitted into the minor seminary run by the Marian Fathers in Skórzec near Siedlce and made his novitiate under the direction of Fr.
 Alexander Bołtuć in Raśna.
 On August 15, 1930, he made his first profession of religious vows, and six years later, his perpetual profession.
 He completed his high school education at the Marian College in Bielany, Warsaw.
 His seminary studies began at the Warsaw Major Seminary.
 Next, he served as the educator of youth at the Bielany College.
 When the Superior General Fr.
 Andrzej Cikoto came on General Visitation to Bielany, Lucjan asked his permission to prepare himself for missionary work.
 However, in 1938 his superiors sent him first to Stefan Batory University in Vilnius, where he had to complete his theological studies at the seminary level.

 The onset of WWII found him vacationing at the Raśna House, where he left at the end of September and, along with other students, went to his Lithuanian confreres who signed him up for courses at the Witold the Great University in Kaunas.
 In June of 1941, Lucjan went to Mariampole, where he assisted the pastor in preparing children for their first Holy Communion.
 When Germany attacked the Soviet Union, the Mariampole House Superior ordered seminarian Lucjan to go to the Marian monastery in Kalwaria Żmudzka, where he stayed until October.
 When the front line moved to the east, he was allowed to return to Kaunas to continue his seminary studies, but already in November, news came by the grapevine that the Bolsheviks were transporting all the Poles to Siberia.
 In view of this danger, Polish seminarians left Kaunas going to Vilnius, and then to Druya.
 However, Druya proved to be just as dangerous, thus the seminarian Pawlik moved to the town of Opsa, where the local pastor was able to pass him off for a Belarussian.
 Lucjan assisted this priest with his religious education work until the spring of 1942, when he returned to Druya and became the House Superior’s aid in charge of religious education and economic matters.
 In the spring of 1944, having overcome great difficulties in commuting to Riga, Vilnius, and Kaunas, and after making his retreat in Vilnius, on Holy Saturday April 8, 1944, he received ordination to both subdeacon and deacon, and on April 15th at the bishopric chapel in Kaunas, he was ordained a priest by Archbishop Mieczysław Rejnis.
 Father Lucjan celebrated his first Holy Mass in Mariampole.
 After ordination he went back to Druya where he began his pastoral work, becoming in June of 1944, the pastor in Idołta.